 2. Add steps to the workflow

-If you want to add more actions to the workflow, simply place the mouse in between till a little plus sign shows up.
+If you want to add more action to the workflow, simply place the mouse in between until a little plus sign shows up.
 Octoparse provides multiple options, which gives you the ability to edit more advanced crawlers to deal with complex websites.

 3. Rename, copy, or delete steps

-4. Hover over and check general settings of each step
+4. Hover over and check the general settings of each step

 You can easily check the settings of each step by hovering your cursor over the workflow.
 For instance, you can check the URL of the current webpage, the wait time before each step, the data to be extracted, so on and so forth.

-Last but not least, after checking the general settings of each step, if you want to make further changes on the details, simply click on the settings icon and you will find various options.
-And now, you can roll up your sleeves to edit the detailed settings of each step as the way you want them to be.
+Last but not least, after checking the general settings of each step, if you want to make further changes to the details, simply click on the settings icon and you will find various options.
+Now, you can roll up your sleeves to edit the detailed settings of each step the way you want them to be.